-At present - following the latest admissions since the 11th Assembly in Wroclaw, November 2015 - the European Association of Cultural Researchers e.V.
-(ECURES) counts 110 members in 35 countries in Europe and other parts of the world.
+At present - following the latest admissions since the 12th Assembly in Prague, November 2017 - the European Association of Cultural Researchers e.V.
+(ERICarts Network) counts ca. 110 members in 35 countries in Europe and other parts of the world.

 - to promote scientific and cultural cooperation in Europe and with the Southern Hemisphere;

 - to improve methodologies for comparative cultural research; and

 - to empower members to participate in each other's research projects and to conduct similar exchanges

 were seen as priority areas in the work of the Association.